CLASSIFICATION NO. 048

 - Manages contracts for supplemental public information and involvement work; develops request for proposals, scope of work, budget and timeline; interviews, hires, monitors and evaluates contractors.

-- Responds to public information requests from public, environmental groups, resource agencies and elected officials; assures legal compliance in areas affecting public access to information and public information retention and distribution.
+- Responds to public information requests from public, resource agencies and elected officials; assures legal compliance in areas affecting public access to information and public information retention and distribution.

 - Plans, develops and delivers media and community relations and other communications training and education to County employees and other appropriate audiences.